JonathanGregory/ar5gmslr/README.md

 more and later versions of global glacier models than were available at the time of the AR5.

-The program tabulates the results for 2100 on `stdout`, in lines of the form "_quantity_ _mid_ `[` _lower_ `to` _upper_ `]`",
-where _mid_ is the median value, and _lower_ and _upper_ the 5- and 95-percentiles of the distributions of each contribution to GMSLR, identified by _quantity_, and the total.
+The program tabulates the results for the final year (2100 in this case) on `stdout`, in lines of the form "_quantity_ _mid_ `[` _lower_ `to` _upper_ `]`", where _mid_ is the median value, and _lower_ and _upper_ the 5- and 95-percentiles of the distributions of each contribution to GMSLR, identified by _quantity_, and the total.
 (The AR5 interprets the 5-95% range of